My Best Tips for Organizing and Saving Space in an RV Kitchen

 by Debra Lasater

-I know most of us grew up with a silverware drawer as a basic kitchen essential, but after experiencing the convenience of having a silverware caddy next to my sink where I can easily grab a handful of silverware from off of my drying mat and put it away in just a few seconds, I can never go back to individually drying and neatly stacking forks and spoons.
+I know most of us grew up with a silverware drawer as a basic kitchen essential, but after experiencing the convenience of having a silverware caddy next to my sink, I’m obsessed.
+It’s so easy to grab and store now!

 I made this caddy by putting some tin cans in a basket I got at a thrift store.
 I wrap a bungee cord around it to hold it in place when my RV is in motion.
 Adding some rubber shelf liner to the bottom would probably prevent it from moving too.